Baranagore Ramakrishna Mission Ashrama High School: Swachh Bharat Mission

 BRKMAHS arranged an intensive cleaning programme Swachh Bharat Mission in the neighbouring locality on 30 June 2016, in accordance with the instruction given by the headquarters Belur Math.
 More than 600 students of standards VIII, IX and X actively participated in the programme under the guidance of monastic members and brahmacharies of the Ashrama and almost all the teaching and non-teaching staff of the high school.

 COVID-19 relief services

 BRKM is continuing the relief services to the families affected by the lockdown due to the COVID-19 pandemic.

 Ex-students of BRKMAHS (2010 Madhyamik batch) organised a COVID relief fund and delivered much-needed oxygen, food, and necessary things to COVID-19 affected patients and their families of Baranagar and neighborhood areas.

 Amphan relief services

 BRKM started Amphan cyclone relief services to aid families affected by the Cyclone Amphan which wreaked havoc on 20 May 2020.

 Others

 BRKM distributed 500 blankets from 14 November 2021 to 9 January 2022 in Baranagar, Dakshineshwar and Harit.
 BRKM conducted eye camps at Harit on 7 August and 18 September 2022.
+BRKM organized a distress relief work in December 2023.
+BRKM organized youth activities from April to July in 2024.
+BRKM conducted a winter relief initiative from October 2024 to January 2025.